josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

-No reasonable person who heard that statement would expect it to mean "I know how to get an LLM to generate a website."
+No reasonable person who heard that statement would expect it to mean "I can get an LLM to generate a website."

 ### A web developer possesses applied expertise in the workings of the web

-If you'd like my definition, I guess that's the closest I care to get.
-Nitpick it as broad, if you like.
-That's somewhat on purpose.
-Contrary to what some might argue, I'm not here to gatekeep; I'm here to disambiguate.
+If you'd like my definition, I guess that heading is the closest I care to get.
+Nitpick it as broad, if you like; that's somewhat on purpose.

+Contrary to what some might argue, I'm not here to gatekeep; I'm here to disambiguate, and I see no reason to get any more granular than that, other than to invite further nitpicking.
+I think that definition broadly serves the purpose just fine.

-Web developers are familiar with browser code and related concepts in whatever measure, not because it's some obtuse, safely guarded pathway to enlightenment, but because it's the way the web works.
-It's the language of browsers.
+Web developers are familiar with browser code and related concepts in whatever measure, not because it's some obtuse, carefully guarded pathway to enlightenment for the chosen few, but because it's the way the web works.
+It's the language of browsers and the way this whole crazy machine called the internet functions, in large part.

 <CalloutPlusQuote>